-If DOT 4 is not available, DOT 3 can be used for the front brake system.
+If DOT 4 is not available, DOT 3 can be used.

 - Refill with the same type of brake fluid.
 Mixing fluids may result in a harmful chemical reaction and lead to poor braking performance. - Be careful that water does not enter the master cylinder when refilling.
 Water will significantly lower the boiling point of the fluid and may result in vapor lock.